techconative/restel-docs/docs/concepts-components/concepts-components.md

 ## Restel Context Map:

-In simple terms, this is a map containing the request,responses and other details that Restel keeps tracks of and stores as the API tests are getting executed.
+In simple terms, this is a map containing the request, responses and other details that Restel keeps tracks of and stores as the API tests are getting executed.

 > More details can be found [here](variables_and_context#context).